Related Content

 4. On the RER platform / track:

-Though check the electronic departure screens on the voie/platform to double check that you will be boarding a Line D train; or confirm it with the SNCF staff that are usually on the platform.
+Though you can check the electronic departure screens on the voie/platform to double check that you will be boarding a Line D train; or confirm it with the SNCF staff that are usually on the platform.

 5. Boarding the train: